jarrodbb/Book-Search-Engine/README.md

 ### Code

 [client](https://github.com/jarrodbb/Book-Search-Engine/tree/main/client)

 [server](https://github.com/jarrodbb/Book-Search-Engine/tree/main/server)

 ## Usage

 ### Search for books

 The user is able to search for any book by using the input field.

-The user is present with several search results that include the book's
+The user is present with several search results that include the book's title, author, description, image, and a link to that book on the Google Books site

 When the user is NOT logged in, they do not have the ability to save a book